 We don't use tags.
 Will anomaly detection still work?

 It will, but you should really use tags!
-We'll still surface anomalies but without tags there with be less specificity.
+We'll still surface anomalies but without tags there with be less specificity unless you are using business mappings to provide the necessary level of context.
 For example, imagine you have multiple teams using EBS Storage (which you almost certainly do).
 If Team Barb disappears while Team Power & Light increases dramatically, these two changes would potentially cancel each other out at the aggregate level.

 What about Views?